 - Students are encouraged to participate in regular department field trips.
 There is the annual four-day/three-night trip to New York City.
 Every semester there is a trip to Washington, D.C. to visit various museums and galleries.
 And often there are trips to Charlottesville, Richmond, or Roanoke to hear lectures or panels, or visit museums and galleries.

 - Hunt Gallery is the university’s art gallery located in the lower east wing of Hunt Hall.
 The gallery is dedicated to the exhibition of contemporary work by professional artists of emerging or established regional or national/international reputation.
 It seeks to exhibit work that reflects a wide variety of media and artistic intentions.
-Six or seven professional exhibitions are scheduled during each academic year, and Mary Baldwin student work is shown towards the end of the spring semester and during May Term.
+Five professional exhibitions are scheduled during each academic year, and Mary Baldwin student work is shown towards the end of the spring semester and during May Term.

 - Current student work is exhibited regularly throughout the academic year in Deming Hall.
 The Deming Alternative Gallery (a hallway space) is located on the first floor of Deming.

 - Many of our studio art graduates become professionally engaged in the visual arts.
-See the “career ideas” section.

 - Students are taught the following skills and practices that are essential in art but that also apply to other life and career areas: